Microsoft Dataverse: The Foundation for Enterprise-Grade Power Platform Solutions

 - Dataverse uses standard and custom tables, so you can start with Microsoft-provided schemas or design your own data structures.

-- Dataverse supports APIs and connectors, enabling integration with external systems and custom development scenarios
+- Dataverse supports APIs and connectors, enabling integration with external systems and custom development scenarios.

 - Data is stored in Microsoft Azure, inheriting enterprise-grade security, compliance, and reliability.